Tennis: Garin stuns Ruud to reach last 16 at Indian Wells

 “I’m so happy with the way that I played,” said Garin.

-“I played so aggressive the whole match, even in the second set when I was leading 3-1 and lost those games I kept playing aggressive.”
+“I played so aggressive the whole match, even in the second set when I was leading 3-1 and lost those games.”

-With the win Garin, a former top 20 player now ranked 97th, improved to 3-1 in his career record against Ruud.
+With the win Garin, a former top 20 player now ranked 97th, improved his career record against Ruud to 3-1.

 “Casper is one of the players I really, really like on the tour so it’s very special to me,” said the Chilean.

-Garin will next face Russian Karen Khachanov or Spaniard Alejandro Davidovich Fokina, who play later on Sunday.
+Garin will next face Spaniard Alejandro Davidovich Fokina who beat Russia’s Karen Khachanov 6-3, 1-6, 6-4.

+German 12th seed Alexander Zverev dug deep to beat Emil Ruusuvuori 7-5, 1-6, 7-5 despite admitting he was not at his best.

+“To be honest I thought he played much better than me throughout the match,” said Zverev.

 Sakkari drew Kalinina to the net with a drop shot and then fired a backhand winner down the line on match point to complete the comeback.